fb-pixel

 • Toss the cabbage with clean hands to incorporate the salt evenly throughout the cabbage.

 • Once the cabbage is packed tightly in the jar, you will have leftover juice in the bottom of your bowl.
-You will use this, but first tear off the soft part of the reserved cabbage leaf and tuck it into the jar to help weigh down the shredded cabbage to keep it underneath the surface of the liquid.
+You will use this, but first, tear off the soft part of the reserved cabbage leaf and tuck it into the jar on top of the cabbage (you can alternately use a fermentation weight.)
+This will help weigh it down so the cabbage remains submerged underneath the surface of the liquid.
 It is critical that all of the cabbage stays under the surface of the liquid, or it will mold.

-• Top off the jar with remaining cabbage juice leaving about an inch of room at the top.
+• If needed, top off the jar with remaining cabbage juice, leaving about an inch of room at the top.
 This will avoid any spillage that may happen during any movement caused by the fermentation process.

-• Leave on the counter at room temperature for an average of 3 days fermentation time (give or take depending on how warm/cool your kitchen is).
-You should notice the fermentation activity (or bubbling), and the smell will change to sour/acidic.
+• Place your jar inside a dish to catch any overflow of the brine while it is fermenting.
+Leave on the counter at room temperature for about 7-14 days (give or take, depending on how warm or cool your kitchen is).
+You should notice the fermentation activity (or bubbling), and the smell will change to sour or acidic.

 Notes

-• Feel free to add in any other seasonings or ingredient mix-ins as noted above in the recipe.
-One of my favorite flavor combinations is this sweet and spicy sauerkraut recipe or this Latin-American Curtido recipe.
+• Feel free to add in any other seasonings such as caraway seeds or whole black peppercorns.
+Optional ingredient mix-ins are shredded carrots, diced onions, and cilantro.
+One of my favorite flavor combinations is this sweet and spicy sauerkraut recipe, this garlic dill sauerkraut or this Curtido recipe.

 • The flavor of sauerkraut continues to deepen and get better over time.
 If you find after 3 days that your kraut is too salty, just give it more time and the salty profile will mellow.